Stomatitis refers to inflammation of the mouth, and causes a red and swollen appearance of the mouth, with pain, or as discrete ulcers.

 Systemic causes include:

-- Nutritional deficiencies, such as riboflavin deficiency.
+- Nutritional deficiencies, such as riboflavin deficiency

-- Chemotherapy for cancer.
+- Chemotherapy for cancer

-- Allergic reactions.
+- Allergic reactions

-- Sexually transmitted diseases such as syphilis, gonorrhea.
+- Sexually transmitted diseases such as syphilis, gonorrhea

 - Other infections such as acute necrotizing ulcerative gingivitis.

-Some diseases have associated findings, such as:
+Some diseases have symptoms associated with stomatitis, including: